-We currently or potentially compete with leading search engines such as Google and Microsoft, digital advertising networks, mobile ad networks and call analytics technology providers.
-We also face competition on the call supply side, where competing companies look to outbid, partner with or otherwise secure sources of call supply we utilize.
+We currently or potentially compete with leading search engines and digital advertising networks such as Google and Microsoft.
+We also compete with call analytics technology providers such as Twilio, Telemetrics, Invoca, DialogTech and Convirza.
+As we continue to advance our data analytics technologies, we anticipate facing increasing competition from companies providing more broad advertising solutions, such as data management companies like Datalogix.
+We also face competition on the call supply side, where competing mobile ad companies like xAd look to outbid, partner with or otherwise secure sources of call supply we utilize.
 Many of these actual or perceived competitors also currently or may in the future have business relationships with us, particularly in distribution.
 However, such companies may terminate their relationships with us.
 Furthermore, our competitors may be able to secure agreements with us on more favorable terms, which could reduce the usage of our services, increase the amount payable to our distribution partners, reduce total revenue and thereby have a material adverse effect on our business, operating results and financial condition.
 We expect competition to intensify in the future because current and new competitors can enter our market with little difficulty.
 The barriers to entering our market are relatively low.
 Further, if the consolidation trend continues among the larger media and search engine companies with greater brand recognition, the share of the market remaining for smaller search marketing services providers could decrease, even though the number of smaller providers could continue to increase.
 These factors could adversely affect our competitive position.